 23. Make the most of bathroom wall storage

 John Lewis’ House range has a great collection for bathrooms; we love these contemporary style wall-mounted storage boxes and shelves that come in blue, grey and navy.
-They are uncluttered in style and will suit modern schemes.

 24. Traditional bathroom?
 Match your vanity unit